annaneliaa/raytracer/README.md

 # CG Frameworks

-This repository contains the skeleton code you will need for each of the assignments of the Computer Graphics course.
-As the course progresses, the new frameworks will be added.
+This repository contains a backup version of my code for a simple raytracer implementation in C++ for a Computer Graphics course.